makerspace/makeradmin/README.md

 ### Required membership products

-Some pages needs special products in order to function (e.g. the registration page, or the member page).
+Some pages need special products in order to function (e.g. the registration page, or the member page).

 The following products are required and can be created via the firstrun script: